Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 <br>

 ### Brainstorm
-Before I begin to decide which criteria are relevant to each use case I want to make a selection of criteria that I will pick from.
+Before I begin to decide the importance of certain criteria in a project I have to decide which ones are relevant to use, so I have to make a selection.
 I started brainstorming and writing a lot of criteria I could test and after combining some I came up with a list of 7 criteria that I will be using to answer this research question.

 - Scalability (How will it handle horizontal scaling?)
 - Performance (How fast will it perform?)
 - Reliability (How will it handle errors and how is it's fault tolerance?)
-- Maintainability (Is it easy to implement and keep working?)
+- Maintainability (Is it easy to implement and keep it working?)
 - Security (What security measures can be taken and how safe are they?)
 - Flexibility (How will it work with different systems?)
 - Costs (How much does it cost to implement?)